Moreton Hall, Bury St Edmunds: School

 From 1962, the building and surrounding 30 acres of parkland was used by the Moreton Hall Preparatory School, an independent co-educational preparatory school founded by Lady Miriam Fitzalan-Howard (daughter of Lord Howard of Glossop) and her husband Commander Peregrine Hubbard.
 Hubbard and Geoffrey de Guingand served jointly as the school's first headmasters.
 The Moreton Hall School Trust acquired the freehold to the building and parklands in 2009.
 It was affiliated with the Roman Catholic church but accepts all pupils regardless of denomination.

 The school was divided into two sections: pre-prep and prep.
 The pre-prep took pupils from aged 2 years and 8 months to 7 years.
 Prep consisted of pupils in Years 3–8.
 Boarding was offered to pupils aged 8 and above.

-The school closed permanently on 30 June 2020.
+The school closed permanently on 30 June 2020 due to the COVID-19 pandemic.